CEI-lab/ECE3400-2017-teamAlpha/docs/lab3.md

 **Claire TODO: take picture of circuit and insert here**

-To generate the output for a triangle wave, we incremented and decremented an 8-bit counter (from 0 to 255) every 110 cycles to obtain a 440Hz triangle wave.
+To generate the output for a triangle wave of 440Hz, we incremented and decremented an 8-bit counter (from 0 to 255) every 110 cycles.
 Using the same line of thinking as for the square wave, we knew that we wanted one cycle of our wave to go from 0 to 255 to 0 in 56818 25MHz clock cycles.
 From here, we reasoned that the counter must increment or decrement every 110 cycles in order to go from 0 to 255 to 0 in the desired number of clock cycles.
 Below is a picture of our generated triangle wave, as well as the state machine to increment the counter.

 <img src="/docs/images/triangle_440.png" alt="440Hz triangle wave" width="400" height="350">